 Traffic safety reminders from West Chester Police

-Law enforcement is on the lookout for reckless motorists this summer.
+Law enforcement is on the lookout for reckless motorists.

-With vacation season here, the West Chester Police Department reminds the traveling public of some important traffic safety laws.
-Police departments across the country are stepping up patrols as part of three major national safety campaigns centered on impaired driving, seat belt laws, and protecting public safety workers.
+With the holiday season upon us, the West Chester Police Department reminds the traveling public of some important traffic safety laws.
+Police departments across the country are stepping up patrols as part of three major national safety campaigns.

 Take heed before you take the wheel.